Gyroscope Precession and Hidden Reactions: A Step-by-Step Guide

 2. Dual-Gyro Counterbalanced Rotational Symmetry

-As both massive flywheels spin at extreme velocity ($\vec{\omega}_s$), their individual angular momentum tensors are equal and opposite, yielding a perfectly balanced internal angular momentum system.
-When manual torque is applied to the sweep arm, the resulting horizontal precession force vectors ($\vec{F}_{\text{precession, 1}}$ and $\vec{F}_{\text{precession, 2}}$) are equal in magnitude and perfectly opposing in direction:
+With both flywheels operating at high angular velocity ($\vec{\omega}_s$), their individual angular momentum tensors are equal and opposite, establishing a balanced internal system.
+When manual input torque is applied, the resulting horizontal precession force vectors ($\vec{F}_{\text{precession, 1}}$ and $\vec{F}_{\text{precession, 2}}$) remain equal in magnitude and directly opposing at all points in the orbit:

 $$F_{\text{net, horizontal}} = \vec{F}_{\text{precession, 1}} + \vec{F}_{\text{precession, 2}} = 0$$

-3. The Controlled A/B Displacement Test
+4. The Controlled A/B Displacement Test

 Test B: The Newtonian Control Baseline (Non-Spinning, $L = 0$)

-When the flywheels possess zero angular velocity ($\omega_s = 0$), the angular momentum tensor collapses to zero ($\vec{L} = 0$).
-The high-tensile 10-inch tracking line imposes a strict holonomic constraint on the system, linking the manual angular movement of the wooden sweep arm ($\theta$) to the vertical position of the hub ($z$).
+With flywheels at zero angular velocity ($\omega_s = 0$), the net angular momentum tensor collapses ($\vec{L} = 0$).
+The high-tensile tracking line enforces a strict holonomic constraint, linking horizontal sweep movement ($\theta$) directly to vertical coordinate displacement ($z$).

 $$\Delta z_{\text{Test B}} < 0 \quad \text{where} \quad F_{\text{downward}} = -k\Delta z$$